suffolklibraries/lgc/content/collections/events/hadleigh-shed-03-03.md

     content:
       -
         type: text
-        text: 'The group meet at the following times - ' -
+        text: 'Sewing on the last Monday of the month 7pm-9pm' -
     type: paragraph
     attrs: